 Gun violence in the U.S. is on the rise.
-Experts weigh in on its prevalence, how it could be prevented, and any links to mental health.
+Experts weigh in on its prevalence and any links to mental health.

-But mental health experts believe that using mental health as a scapegoat does not get us closer to solving the problem — instead, it creates one for people who live with mental health conditions.
+But mental health experts believe that using mental health as a scapegoat doesn’t get us closer to solving the problem — instead, it creates one for people who live with mental health conditions.

-There’s been an increase in gun violence in the United States over the last few years.
+There’s been an increase in gun violence in the United States over the past few years.

-Mass shootings — defined by the nonprofit Gun Violence Archive as a shooting in which four or more people were injured or killed at one location or event — were not as common, only accounting for 1% of gun-related deaths.
+The nonprofit Gun Violence Archive defines mass shootings as any shooting in which four or more people are injured or killed at one location or event.

-Experts believe this increase may be due to the rise in gun sales that soared to all-time highs in 2020 during the peak of the COVID-19 pandemic when stay-at-home orders were issued nationwide.
+Experts believe this increase may be due to the rise in gun sales that soared to all-time highs in 2020 with gun sales reaching an estimated 21 million.

-According to the FBI, nearly 3 million background checks for firearms were done each month from March to December 2020.
-This year, March saw the highest number at nearly 4.7 million firearm background checks.
+According to the FBI, nearly 3 million background checks for firearms were done each month from November 2021 to April 2022.

 Gun violence affects everyone at some level, but rates can vary by state, demographics, race, ethnicity, and age.